Schnapps

 I used one skein of Vanna's Colors and had a decent amount left over.
 Since I managed to purchase the yarn at the amazing price of $1.44 per skein, I was very excited to see that an entire hat could be made using less than the 101 yards!!
 Here is a close up of the stitch definition.....I hope it's clear enough.
 This is a nice chemo cap as well as being just a nice hat!

 The pattern is, of course, free.
 As always I ask that if you like the pattern, come by our Facebook and like us and follow along with us as we try to make a difference.
-The pattern can be found as a PDF here or you can just email me at robin@delawareheadhuggers.org and I will happily email you a copy.
+The pattern can be found as a PDF here.

 Now, for the pattern!